 It can help increase energy and reduce stress, which can help combat symptoms like fatigue, low energy levels, and stress-induced cravings that may occur when decreasing your added sugar intake.

-Remember to start slowly and speak to your doctor before you start exercising if you have any preexisting medical issues.
+Remember to start slowly and speak with your doctor before you start exercising if you have any preexisting medical issues.

 Focus on overall diet quality

-For example, eating fewer foods high in added sugar like ice cream, cake, and cookies and increasing your intake of nutrient-dense foods like beans, vegetables, fish, and whole fruits may help reduce your reliance on added sugar and help you crave healthier foods.
+For example, eating fewer foods high in added sugar, such as ice cream, cake, and cookies, and increasing your intake of nutrient-dense foods like beans, vegetables, fish, and whole fruits may help reduce your reliance on added sugar and help you crave healthier foods.

 Get enough sleep